America's largest critical minerals mine

 After analyzing the data, conferring with other federal agencies, and considering input from the public, the U.S. Geological Survey included zinc among the 50 mined materials on its new list of minerals and metals deemed critical to America's economic wellbeing and national security.

 This move elevates Red Dog from an important base metal mine that produces 4% of the world's zinc – along with lead, silver, and germanium byproducts – to a globally significant critical minerals operation that outproduces mines that supply the rare technology metals that typically come to mind when one thinks about critical minerals.

-During 2021, Red Dog produced 1.1 billion tons of now critical zinc worth around US$1.5 billion at the roughly US$1.40 average price of the galvanizing metal during 2021.
+During 2021, Red Dog produced 1.1 billion pounds of now critical zinc worth around US$1.5 billion at the roughly US$1.40 average price of the galvanizing metal during 2021.

 By way of comparison, MP Materials Corp. generated US$332 million in revenue from the sale of 92.9 million lb of rare earth oxides from Mountain Pass, the only mine currently producing these critical elements in the U.S.